-Edmulpa Aboriginal Corporation and was established in 1995 to represent the Traditional Owners of Glen Garland and become the legal entity to hold and manage the Glen Garland Pastoral Lease on behalf of the Traditional Owners of Glen Garland, the Olkola People.
+Edmulpa Aboriginal Corporation was established in 1995 to represent the Traditional Owners of Glen Garland and then became the legal entity to hold and manage the Glen Garland Pastoral Lease on behalf of the Traditional Owners, the Olkola People.

-Since 2010 the Olkola Aboriginal Corporation has been jointly managing Alwal National Park (Cape York Peninsula Aboriginal Land) with Queensland Parks and Wildlife Services, as well as undertaking its leaseholder duties of Glen Garland.
+From 2010, the Olkola Aboriginal Corporation has been jointly managing Alwal National Park (Cape York Peninsula Aboriginal Land) with Queensland Parks and Wildlife Services, as well as undertaking it’s leaseholder duties of Glen Garland.

 The Corporation now holds and manages 869,822 hectares of Olkola Traditional Lands, and stands as a Corporation that represents the Olkola People of Cape York.